Negev: Late Ottoman period (1900–1917)

-In 1900, the Ottoman Empire established an administrative center for southern Syria at Beersheba including schools and a railway station.
-The authority of the tribal chiefs over the region was recognized by the Ottomans.
-A railroad connected it to the port of Rafah.
+In 1900, the Ottoman Empire established an administrative centre for southern Syria at Beersheba including schools and a railway station.
+The authority of the tribal chiefs over the region was recognised by the Ottomans.
+A railway connected it to the port of Rafah.
 In 1914, the Ottoman authorities estimated the nomadic population at 55,000.

 British Mandate

 The 1916 Sykes-Picot Agreement between Britain and France placed the Negev in Area B, "Arab state or states" under British patronage.
-The Negev was taken from the Ottoman army by British forces during 1917 and became part of Mandatory Palestine.
+The Negev was appropriated from the Ottoman army by British forces during 1917 and became part of Mandatory Palestine.

 In 1922, the Bedouin component of the population was estimated at 72,898 out of a total of 75,254 for the Beersheba sub-district.
 The 1931 census estimated that the population of the Beersheba sub-district was 51,082.
 This large decrease was considered to be an artifact of incorrect enumeration methods used in 1922.
 An Arabic history of tribes around Beersheba, published in 1934 records 23 tribal groups.